 This summery white bean vegetable soup is loaded with flavor and has a special ingredient.
-Yep, you guessed it…maple syrup!
-A touch of maple syrup complements the flavors of white beans, poblano peppers, fresh herbs and a variety of fresh vegetables.
 This soup is perfect for an easy, delicious weeknight dinner that also happens to be vegan.

 Scroll down to grab the recipe for this white bean vegetable soup!